 Another study, in 2014, found that coconut oil could help reduce neurodegeneration, again potentially demonstrating its effectiveness for treating Alzheimer’s patients (7).

 An article by Larissa DeDea in the Journal of the American Academy of Physician Assistants looked into whether coconut oil was a potential replacement for caprylidene (a medical drug used to increase blood ketone levels) (8).

 Because coconut oil is mostly made up of MCTs it is often used in ketogenic diets to raise blood ketone levels, making it a good choice.
 Larissa decided that it was an acceptable replacement, provided that patients’ cholesterol was checked regularly.

-2Coconut oil can help to improve the lipid profile and reduce cholesterol.
+2Coconut oil may help improve lipid profiles and reduce cholesterol.
 A common mistake made by people is to believe that any food that is high in saturated fats is automatically going to increase your cholesterol.
-While this is often the case, plant based saturated fats can often have the opposite effect.
+While this is often the case, plant-based saturated fats can often have the opposite effect.

 A study in 2004 by Nevin & Rajamohan found that feeding virgin coconut oil to rats for 45 days led to reduced total cholesterol, reduced triglycerides, reduced low density lipoprotein (LDL) cholesterol, and increased high density lipoprotein (HDL) cholesterol.
 Virgin coconut oil also helped prevent LDL oxidation (9).